3adel-bassiony/I18XS/README.md

 &nbsp;

+# Supported Environments

+I18XS is compatible with the following environments:

+- **Node.js**: Use with ESM-enabled projects for server-side applications, CLI tools, or APIs.
+- **Bun**: Fully optimized for modern, fast runtimes like Bun.
+- **React Native**: Ideal for mobile applications, allowing direct localization without relying on file systems.
+- **Browser**: Easily integrate with client-side applications built with frameworks like React, Vue.js, or plain JavaScript.
+- **Other JavaScript Environments**: Works in any runtime that supports ESM (ECMAScript Modules).

+&nbsp;

 # Usage

 Once you have installed I18XS, integrating it into your project is straightforward.
 Below are the basic steps to get you started: